 For example, two different instruments might play exactly the same note in a piece of music.

 When we write a harmonic unison interval (more on harmonic and melodic intervals shortly) we write the notes next to each other.

-I’ll explain this in the chapter on harmonic and melodic intervals though.
+We’ll cover this in the section on harmonic and melodic intervals though.

 In the first example, C to Eb is three letter notes: C – D – Eb and so is a 3rd.

-We refer to the type of interval (quality) to differentiate between them both.
+We need to distinguish the type of interval (quality) to differentiate between them both.

 There are five different types of quality of interval which are: